facelessuser/coloraide-extras/docs/src/markdown/distance/hct.md

 created this distancing method which we will call ∆E~hct~.

-The actual implementation simply takes the tone, which is the same as CIELAB's, and converts the hue and colorfulness to CAM16 UCS _a_ and _b_.
-We apply the same adjustment to tone that ∆E~2000~ applies to CIELAB's lightness.
-We won't make any claims compared to other methods, but it was sufficient for use in the HCT gamut mapping method.
+The actual implementation simply takes the tone, which is the same as CIELAB's, and converts the hue and colorfulness to CAM16 UCS _a_ and _b_ and then we apply simple, Euclidean distancing on the coordinates.
+We don't make any claims of how well it performs compared to other methods, but it was sufficient for use in the HCT gamut mapping method.

 ```playground
 Color('red').delta_e('blue', method='hct')